jialicatherine/CS396_Final_Project/README.md

 ## Introduction
 This is a socket-programming based application.
 The program is written in Python3 and run on Mac.

 My initial attempt is to build a gift recommendation APP based on the 3-tier architecture.
 The current version builds TCP connections between multiple clients with the server.
-Meanwhile, the server will record useful information in the process of connection.
-For future development for this application, I will seperate the logic part (some machine learning algorithm to generate recommendation) from the database and add the presentation layer.
+Meanwhile, the server will record useful user information in the process of connection.
+For future development for this application, I will add the logic layer (some machine learning algorithm to generate recommendation from the database) and maybe try to use federated learning.

 ## To run
 1. Open a terminal window and run `python3 homePage.py`.